OanaGaskey/Lane-Lines-Detection/README.md

 The whole reason the edge detection was performed was to obtain pixels from which line equations can be calculated.
 [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) is futher used to form lines from colinear pixels.

-The Hough Transform takes pixels from the x,y coordinates of image space and transforms them to hough space.
+The Hough Transform takes pixels from the `(x, y)` coordinates of image space and transforms them to hough space.
 A the straight line in image space `y = mx + b` can be represented as a point `(b, m)` in the hough space.
 Similarly, in hough space each image space point is transformed into a line, this line represents all the image space lines that can go through the selected point.

 When multiple lines intersect in one point (or larger defined area) in the hough space, this indicates that the corresponding points in the image space are coliniar.

-The hough space as `(b, m)` rises some problems for vertical lines in the image space, for which m is infinite.
+The hough space as `(b, m)` rises some problems for vertical lines in the image space, for which `m` is infinite.
 For this reason, the hough space was chosen to be represented as `(rho, theta)`.

 `rho` is the distance from the origin to the closest point on the straight line, and `theta` is the angle between the `x` axis and the line connecting the origin with that closest point.